De-Mystifying the Compliance Manual & Its Impact on the Program Requirements

 - Quality and Credentialing/Privileging Staff

 - Other Staff assisting with HRSA compliance and/or OSV preparation

-Given the potential consequences of non-compliance, including 1-year project periods and potential loss of 330-grant funds, it is critical that every health center be and remain vigilant.
-Whether you are expecting an OSV in the near future or looking to bolster your current operations as part of an ongoing HRSA compliance effort, this training is for you!
+Given the possible consequences of non-compliance, including 1-year project periods for non-compliance with a single element and potential loss of 330-grant funds, it is critical that every health center be and remain vigilant.
+Whether you are expecting an OSV or submitting your Service Area Competition / Look-Alike Designation Renewal application in the near future, or you are looking to bolster your current operations as part of an ongoing HRSA compliance effort, this training is for you!

 At this training participants will:

 - Understand the elements of the HRSA programmatic requirements addressed in the Manual and the SVP and their impact on OSVs and application reviews.

 - Understand the specific steps necessary to demonstrate compliance and areas where health centers retain discretion.

 - Learn the key differences between prior guidance and the Manual/SVP, including which PINs and PALs have been replaced and which are still effective.

 Kimpton Hotel Madera